corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions.md

 ## Fungible States

-Fungible states represent states that have a scalar numeric quantity, and can be split, merged and mutually exchanged with other fungible states of the same class.
+Fungible states represent states that have a scalar numeric quantity, and can be split, merged, and mutually exchanged with other fungible states of the same class.
 Fungible states represent the building blocks for states like tokens.

 ## Identifiable States